DxNext/2016-Oct-L2/Data/Module3-Security/README.md

 1. Next, let's load up the data into our Data Warehouse.
 We will be using the 'bcp' tool to achieve this.
 You can find the data files under the folder 'Module3-Security\Setup\data'.

 >**Note:** (For Mac Users) You will need to create a  blob storage account and a container within the account named 'processeddata'.
-Then, upload the data found in the data folder to the 'processeddata' container and follow the Exercise 2 - Tasks 1-4 in module 2 to load your data into SQL DW.
+Then, upload the data found in the data folder to the 'processeddata' container and follow the Exercise 2 - Tasks 1-4 in Module 2 to load your data into SQL DW.

 >**Note:** (For Ubuntu Users) Please follow [this][1] blog to install bcp on your machine to setup sqlcmd and bcp on your machine.